-- A. 1.
-Consideration of a commemorative street name is initiated by a written request from a person, organization, or other entity requesting the commemorative name.
-The written request shall include the requested commemorative name, the reason justifying the commemoration, the existing street number or name, the range or length of the requested commemorative name, and any information regarding requested signage or plaques. - 2.
-A written request must be accompanied by a petition signed by at least seventy-five percent of the recorded property owners who own structures on the street proposed for the commemoration. - 3.
-The request may include a written letter of support or recommendation from the applicable community council. - 4.
-A request for commemorative name must be accompanied by a fee in an amount established by the county council. - B. 1.
-A proposed commemorative name must meet all applicable addressing standards established by Chapter 2.49 of these ordinances.
-If for any reason the request does not meet these standards, a letter requesting a waiver of these standards, showing a good cause justification therefor, shall be provided by the requestors. - 2.
-A proposed commemorative name must meet any requirements or limitations imposed by applicable emergency services and public safety service providers.
+- A proposed commemorative name must meet all applicable addressing standards established by Chapter 2.49 of these ordinances.
+If for any reason the request does not meet these standards, a letter requesting a waiver of these standards, showing a good cause justification therefor, shall be provided by the requestors. - A proposed commemorative name must meet any requirements or limitations imposed by applicable emergency services and public safety service providers.
 These requirements may not be waived. - 3.
-The following preferences shall apply to the review and approval of any proposed commemorative name. - a.
+The following preferences shall apply to the review and approval of any proposed commemorative name.

+- a.
 A proposed commemorative name shall have a long-standing local or community identification with county residents and be understandable to a majority of those residents. - b.
 Preference shall be given to any name which: - (1) gives a sense of place, continuity, and belonging reflecting the geographic location, community, and neighborhood; - (2) recognizes the historical significance of an area; - (3) reflects any unique characteristics of the area; or, - (4) is consistent with any generally accepted or common theme. - c.
 The name of a person, organization, corporation, foundation, or similar entity shall be considered only when such person or entity has a made a significant contribution to the county by enhancing the quality of life and well-being of the county and its citizens or contributing to the historical, cultural, or societal interests of the county, the State of Utah, or the United States.
 A proposed commemorative name recognizing an individual will be considered only if that person is deceased. - C. The review and final approval of any proposed commemorative street name shall be within the sole discretion of the county council, which may reject any proposed commemorative street name.
-The county council shall apply the following general limitations regarding a proposed commemorative name change which:
+The county council shall apply the following general limitations regarding a proposed commemorative name change which: - 1.
+Causes confusion or misunderstanding due to duplication of or similarity with an existing name, location, or other street name within Salt Lake County;

-- 1. Causes confusion or misunderstanding due to duplication of or similarity with an existing name, location, or other street name within Salt Lake County; - 2.
-Is the name of an entity or business associated with tobacco, alcohol, pornography, or subject to police regulation; - 3.
+- 2. Is the name of an entity or business associated with tobacco, alcohol, pornography, or subject to police regulation; - 3.
 Is discriminatory of or derogatory towards any race, gender, creed, political affiliation, or similar consideration; - 4.
 Recognizes a single person for a contribution similar or identical to the efforts made by other persons or a group of persons; or, - 5.
-Consists of a logo or trade name for a commercially available product or service. - D. 1.
-A petition for a commemorative street name shall be initially reviewed and considered for recommendation by the addressing agency which shall review the proposal for compliance with the provisions of this section and Chapter 2.49 of these ordinances.
-The addressing agency may also request the review and recommendation of the engineering division, operations division, and public safety service providers, where necessary. - The recommendation of the addressing agency shall be forwarded for review and approval by the mayor.
+Consists of a logo or trade name for a commercially available product or service.

+- 1. A petition for a commemorative street name shall be initially reviewed and considered for recommendation by the [county]addressing [office] agency which shall review the proposal for compliance with the provisions of this section and Chapter 2.49 of these ordinances.
+The addressing [office] agency may also request the review and recommendation of the engineering division, operations division, and public safety service providers, where necessary. - 2.
+The recommendation of the addressing [office] agency shall be forwarded for review and approval by the mayor.
 The mayor shall review the proposal and send a written recommendation regarding the proposal to the county council. - 3.
 Final approval, either accepting or rejecting the petition, shall made by the county council.
-The council may, in its discretion, conduct a public hearing regarding the proposed name change before making a final decision. - E. 1.
-If approved by the county council, the commemorative name shall be processed by the addressing agency, which shall record the commemorative name as officially adopted. - A street's official numerical designation or other certified name shall be used, not the commemorative name. - 3.
-The cost of making and installing appropriate plaques or signs designating the commemorative name shall be paid by the original requestors.
+The council may, in its discretion, conduct a public hearing regarding the proposed name change before making a final decision.